ministryofjustice/moj-frontend/docs/components/pagination/_overview.md

 ## Overview

 The pagination component helps users to navigate between pages.
-It reduces the page load for long tables and lists (including search results and filtered lists).

-This component helps users:
+It also enables users to:

 - navigate long lists of results
 - identify how many results there are
 - know where they are in the results

+It can also reduce the page load for long tables and lists (including search results and filtered lists).

 ### The component parts